jfbourke/jfbourke.github.io/_posts/2014-05-08-git-lost-and-found.markdown

 Any local commits you have may be orphaned.

 ##Why?
-What you need to know about that command is that if (and let's assume it does) the branch "master" exists, then the ``-f`` switch will mean that the local branch gets reset to the remote branch, thus removing any local commits.
+What you need to know about that command is that if (and let's assume it does) the branch ``master`` exists, then the ``-f`` switch will mean that the local branch gets reset to the remote branch, thus removing any local commits.

 See the Options section under Branching in the manual, <http://git-scm.com/docs/git-branch>, for more.